-The Session generally meets on the 1st Tuesday of each month at 7:00pm in the Brady Chapel.
+The Session generally meets on the 1st Tuesday of each month at 7:00pm in the Brady Chapel (currently on ZOOM).
 We invite anyone who is interested in learning more about how the Session operates to attend a meeting.
 In our REALM church software we publish to our congregation summaries of the meetings and information about major committee reports.
 The public can always request a copy of any of this information by contacting the church office.